narfdotpl/narf.pl/content/posts/drzwi.md

   subtitle: animation
 music:
   section: soundtracks
-description: Drzwi is an animation based on a dream I had.
+description: An animation based on a dream.

 Drzwi
 =====